robertcedwards/juice-docs/blog/2022-08-30-juicebox-jokedao/index.md

 # How to Create JokeDAO Contests for Juicebox Projects

-In this video, [Nicholas](https://www.twitter.com/nnnnicholas) demonstrates how to:
+In this video, I'll show you how to:

 - Create a list of addresses that hold your project's tokens using [Juicebox.money](https://juicebox.money)
 - Create a list of addresses that have voted in your project's [Snapshot](https://docs.snapshot.org/graphql-api)